Contact your local water provider for possible lead testing resources.

 - Immediately prevent children from using or consuming the water by removing access to the faucet and supply bottled water for drinking, cooking, and preparing infant formula.

 - Submit a plan of action within 60 days of receiving the results to the Office of Child Care to address the lead levels in the faucets or fixtures testing at or higher than 15 parts per billion.
-The plan must be consistent with the “S. Environmental Protection Agency 3T’s for Reducing Lead in Drinking Water in Schools.”
+The plan must be consistent with the “U.S. Environmental Protection Agency 3T’s for Reducing Lead in Drinking Water in Schools.”
 The Office of Child Care will provide more information soon about acceptable options for reducing lead levels.

 - Retest the water after making changes or continue to use bottled water only.